google-deepmind/mujoco_menagerie/dynamixel_2r/README.md

 ## Overview

-This package contains a 2R testbench arm featuring MX-106 and MX-64 dynamixel actuators.
+This package contains a 2R testbench arm featuring MX-106 and MX-64 Dynamixel actuators.

-The motor parameters are the best fit using system identification.
+The motor parameters are the best fit using system identification, for *kp=32* and *vin=15V*.
 However, as described in the [related paper](https://arxiv.org/pdf/2410.08650v1), enhanced friction modeling can be used to greatly improve the fidelity of the simulation of such system.

 <p float="left">
   <img src="dynamixel_2r.png" width="400">